davidrpiper/js-webpack-boilerplate/aimd/main.md

 ## Architecture

-This is a React + Webpack + TypeScript boilerplate project with the following structure:
+This is a React + Webpack + TypeScript + MobX boilerplate project with the following structure:

 - **Entry Point**: `src/index.tsx` - Creates root div and renders the main React app
 - **Main Component**: `src/app/index.tsx` - Contains the main SampleApp component